minetest/minetest/doc/lua_api.md

     post_effect_color = "#00000000",
     -- Screen tint if a player is inside this node, see `ColorSpec`.
-    -- Isn't applied by color multiplication, but by drawing a rectangle of this -- color over the entire screen.
-This means that a `post_effect_color` whose -- alpha is 0 has no effect.
+    -- Color is alpha-blended over the screen.

     post_effect_color_shaded = false,
     -- Determines whether `post_effect_color` is affected by lighting.